Universal K-matrices for quantum Kac-Moody algebras: Kac-Moody algebras

-In this section, we recall several facts about symmetrizable Kac--Moody algebras and their group of automorphisms, following mainly \cite{Ka90, KW92}.
-We then recall the definition of {\em framed realizations compatible with a diagram automorphism} from \cite{Ko20} and we show that such realizations do not always exist.
-More specifically, we prove a necessary and sufficient condition to the existence of such realizations for generalized Cartan matrices with corank one.
+In this section, we recall several facts about symmetrizable Kac-Moody algebras and their group of automorphisms, following mainly \cite{Ka90, KW92}.
+Moreover, we recall the definition of {\em framed realizations compatible with a diagram automorphism} from \cite[Sec.~2.6]{Ko14}.
+We show that, in the case of generalized Cartan matrices of indefinite type and corank one, such realizations do not always exist.